I LOVE ARTICHOKES

 photo 2

-In Australia, although artichokes are now widely available, they are still thought of as exotic and possibly difficult to prepare.
-Exotic?
-Yes, maybe – for their unique taste and appearance, but once you know how to prepare them, they are simple to cook.
-You may need to tell your friends how to eat them (most will attempt to eat artichokes with a knife and fork).
+Here in Australia, artichokes are now easy to find, yet many still consider them exotic or difficult to prepare.
+Exotic, perhaps, for their beautiful shape and distinctive flavour—but with a little practice they are wonderfully simple to cook.
+You may, however, need to show your friends how to eat them properly, as many attempt to tackle artichokes with a knife and fork!

 DSCF3015